Helping Patients Prep Mind and Body for Surgery Pays Off, Study Suggests

 Englesbe worked with two surgery residents who are the lead authors of the new papers – Charles Mouch, M.D., on the statewide study of the MSHOP prehab program, and Mary Shen, M.D. on the framework for incorporating positive psychology into the care processes for surgical teams.

 Although prehab programs at many of the participating hospitals ended or scaled back when the study ended, the U-M team has made MSHOP part of the standard of care for Michigan Medicine surgical candidates who have a higher than usual risk of complications.
 Blue Cross Blue Shield of Michigan supports the effort through a pilot payment project.
-A full kit of patient materials is available online.

 In addition to incorporating more positive psychology aspects, such as having patients express their post surgical goals and the steps they will take to try to reach them, the MSHOP program has evolved to allow patients to track steps using their smartphones and wearable activity trackers instead of providing pedometers.
 The program has even been integrated into the electronic portal that patients use so that they can sync their step counts automatically from their device.